dakilaledesma/intro-ml/mlp-tutorial.md

 %matplotlib inline
 import talos
-import matplotlib.pyplot as plt r = talos.Reporting('yourfile.csv')
+import matplotlib.pyplot as plt from glob import glob r = talos.Reporting('yourfile.csv') r.table("accuracy")
-r.table()
 ```
-Running this code in a notebook, you should be able to see the different combinations of hyperparameters and their respective validation accuracy (val_acc):
+Running this code in a notebook, you should be able to see the different combinations of hyperparameters with entries sorted by their respective accuracy:

 ![table](https://i.imgur.com/2iL33qP.png)